 There will a midterm and final exam.
 The exams will be approximately 40 questions long and will be weighted equally.
 The final exam will ask questions related to material covered subsequent to the midterm.
-If you are absent from class the day on which an exam is occurring for 'unexcused reasons,' then you are absent from the class the day on which an exam is occurring for 'unexcused reasons,' then you may not have the opportunity to complete the exam and, thus, could receive a grade of zero.
+If you are absent from class the day on which an exam is occurring for 'unexcused reasons,' then you may not have the opportunity to complete the exam and, thus, could receive a grade of zero.
 If you have an excused lateness or absence, then you will be able to take a make-up exam.